-The B&M's RDCs formed three major groups: the Phase 1B cars ordered in 1952 and 1953, the Phase 1C cars ordered in 1955 and the Phase 2 cars ordered 1956 - 1958.
+The B&M's RDCs formed three major groups: the Phase 1B cars ordered in 1952 and 1953, the Phase 1C cars ordered in 1955 and early 1956, and the Phase 2 cars ordered between late 1956 and 1958.
 Details varied from group to group.
 A roster and more modeling information can be found in my B&M Passenger Equipment page.

 The B&M's pre-1955 RDCs were all standard Phase 1B cars with fabricated trucks, except that 6300 had a gap in the curved molding under the baggage door, like a couple of other very early RDC-3s owned by the NYC.
 They were all delivered with centered single-chime horns, the road name on the letterboard, and unpainted, undecorated stainless steel ends.
 By 1955 (possibly as early as 1953, if the caption on pg.
 35 of the Summer 1981 Bulletin is correct), these cars were receiving Minuteman heralds on the ends.
 In 1955, the single-chime horns started to be replaced with 2-chime horns offset somewhat towards the engineer's side, but some cars retained the single-chime horns for some time after the Minuteman herald was applied.
 I believe that all the single-chime horns were gone by the time the cars received the McGinnis white-ended scheme (late 1956, early 1957).

-The 1955 order of RDCs was Phase 1C, but equipped with the same cast trucks that were later used on Phase 2 RDCs.
+The 1955 order of RDCs had a Phase 1C body, but were equipped with the same cast trucks that became standard on Phase 2 RDCs.
 All were delivered with Minuteman heralds on unpainted stainless steel ends; some had their number applied in reflective material above the herald on the fireman's side.
 All were delivered with 2-chime air horns offset somewhat towards the engineer's side.

-The B&M's Phase 2 RDCs had the same 2-chime horn.
-None had the optional corrugations on the lower portions of the end and vestibule doors, but somewhat more variation otherwise:
+The B&M's Phase 2 RDCs had the same 2-chime horn, but installed on the car centerline a short distance behind the headlight.
+None had the optional corrugations on the lower portions of the end and vestibule doors, but other details varied:

 Scott Whitney reports that the 6154 had a Nathan P5 air horn with three of the bells removed (blanking plates).
 However, circa 1970 I spent a good deal of time looking at RDCs and I don't remember the bracket having enough extra room for three more bells.
 What I've used on my post-1956 models in HO is the Custom Finishing Leslie 2-chime (part #220).
 Clearly I need to go to Bedford, MA and see what 6211 has, or figure out which issue of Trains had the overhead shot of RDCs under the highway overpass in North Station.

 All of the GP-9s were delivered with a forward-facing two-chime horn on top of the short (forward) hood, and a larger, rear-facing single chime horn mounted between the forward exhaust stack and the forward radiators.
 Cab interiors were light green.
-Side MU hoses are present in all pictures.
+MU hoses on either side of the coupler are present in all pictures.

-Dynamic brakes were banned on the B&M after about 1969.
+The use of dynamic brakes was banned on the B&M after about 1969.
 Those on the GP-9s were not maintained after this point.
 In the late 1970s, Billerica rebuilt a number of units; they received new numbers in the 1800 series and the Blue Dip scheme if they hadn't previously.
 Most, if not all had their dynamic brake blisters blanked.

 Athearn's B&M GP-9 in the Bluebird scheme has correct paint and correct horn layout.
 They were done after the revisions to the location of the radiator intakes prompted by complaints about the initial batch of engines (not B&M), but some may not be satisfied with the size of the cab windows.